I just wanted to feedback that all the Managers have commented on the improvements in the independent visits since 'Graham's' have taken over.

 I have a passion for most sports, and now unable to play rugby any longer; I am happy standing on touch lines through sun and rain.
 A happily married man with 6 children including identical quadruplet daughters, I also enjoy the quiet times for quiet reflection.

-Toby Stewart – Regulation 44 Visitor and Children’s Social Care Consultant
+Melanie Gardner – Regulation 44 Visitor and Children’s Social Care Consultant -Social Worker

 Kelly Harris– Safeguarding Lead Trainer and Children’s Social Care Consultant